RJ Luis Jr.: St. John's

+LSU

+On May 19, 2026, after a year away from college basketball, Luis signed to play at for head coach Will Wade after going unselected in the 2025 NBA draft.
+After filing a lawsuit against the NCAA, Luis was granted a preliminary injunction by a judge in East Baton Rouge Parish District Court and as a result declared eligible for the 2026–27 season.
+The following day, the Southeastern Conference ruled him ineligible to play for LSU under its new conference specific rules regarding NBA draft declarations and signed contracts.

 Professional career

 On June 26, 2025 after being undrafted in the 2025 NBA draft, Luis signed a two-way contract with the Utah Jazz.
 On August 6, Luis was traded alongside an $8 million trade exception to the Boston Celtics in exchange for Georges Niang and two future second-round draft picks.
 He was waived on October 15, before the start of the season.
 Following his cut, Luis signed an Exhibit 10 contract with the Celtics' NBA G League affiliate, the Maine Celtics.
+Luis was waived by the Maine Celtics before the start of the season due to an injury.

 Personal life

 Luis is American, Dominican, and Ecuadorian.
-Luis' father, Reggie Luis Charles, is Dominican, and his mother, Verito Luis, is Ecuadorian.
+Luis' father, Reggie Luis, is Dominican, and his mother, Verito Luis, is Ecuadorian.
 Luis also has two younger sisters, Racheal and Rylee.
-He is also fluent in both Spanish and English.
+He is fluent in both Spanish and English.